abeltyr/Turbo-Tailwind-V4-Starter/README.md

 # Turborepo Tailwind CSS v4 Starter

-This is an enhanced version of the Turborepo starter, updated to use Tailwind CSS v4 and maintained by the Turborepo core team.
+This is an enhanced version of the Turborepo starter, updated to work with the latest Tailwind CSS (v4), featuring a restructured setup and up-to-date configuration for modern development.

 ## Using this example